microsoft/nni/docs/source/NAS/MutationPrimitives.rst

 Mutation Primitives
 ===================

+..
+TODO: this file will be merged with API reference in future.

 To make users easily express a model space within their PyTorch/TensorFlow model, NNI provides some inline mutation APIs as shown below.

 We show the most common use case here.
 For advanced usages, please see `reference <./ApiReference.rst>`__.